[Question #13539] Cont. of #13360 from 9/15/25

 Welcome back but I'm sorry to see you felt the need.

 Neither herpes nor any other STI causes the symptoms you describe.
-They have nothing at all to do with the sexual exposure(s) you are concerned about.
 Some of your symptoms suggest the physical manifestations of anxiety magnifying minor symptoms or even normal body sensations; in that case, some of your symptoms might be related (psychologically) to your sexual exposure(s).
 But for sure they are not due to any infection you caught from them.

 Our advice is limited to STI issues, so the only advice I can give is for you to work with your own doctor(s) to sort this out and perhaps find a treatment that will help.